Justin Broadrick: Pale Sketcher and solo album (2010–2013)

 In March 2010, Broadrick announced that he felt Jesu had strayed further away from the guitar driven music that he intended it to be and more into electronica.
 As a resolution, although Jesu would still contain electronic elements, it would return to a guitar driven sound and a new project, titled Pale Sketcher, would allow Broadrick to explore the electronica oriented sound further without interfering with Jesu.
 "It's more 4/4-based – shoegazy dream-pop that's almost techno, somewhat in the area of Gas and some of the early Kompakt stuff like Dettinger".
 On 24 August 2010, he released Jesu: Pale Sketches Demixed on Ghostly International.
 Broadrick contributed guitar soundscapes to Alan Moore's audiobook Unearthing.

 Broadrick released the album Posthuman under the JK Flesh project name on 30 April 2012.
 Although many of Broadrick's projects feature him performing all instrumentation anyway, the album is considered to be Broadrick's first solo album.

 In April 2012, Valley of Fear, a new project of Broadrick, Matthew Bower and Samantha Davies, released an album of noise rock and black metal experiments on Legion Blotan Records.
 On 11 December, a split release between JK Flesh and Prurient called Worship Is the Cleansing of the Imagination was released on Hydra Head Records.
 On 17 June 2013, he released the free digital single Warm Sunday / Mogadon as Pale Sketcher on his new record label Heartache Records.

 In August 2022, Broadrick announced the release of never before heard Pale Sketcher material.
-Golden Skin, written and recorded primarily between 2009-2013 was originally slated for release on Richard D. James’ (Aphex Twin) Rephlex Records prior to it shuttering.
-The album was unearthed and completed by Broadrick specifically for its unveiling on Give/Take on September 23rd, 2022.
+Golden Skin, written and recorded primarily between 2009 and 2013 was originally slated for release on Richard D. James' (Aphex Twin) Rephlex Records prior to it shuttering.
+The album was unearthed and completed by Broadrick specifically for its unveiling on Give/Take on September 23, 2022.

 Signature guitar and Jesu/Sun Kil Moon collaboration (2014–present)

 In 2002, since the inception of Jesu, Broadrick used a Schecter C-7 Diamond Series guitar tuned to drop A.

 In 2014, Blakhart Guitars released a Broadrick signature edition 8-string guitar.
-The guitar features a six-bolt Mono-blok neck to body mount, dual expanding truss rods and a string through body fixed bridge and has been played by Broadrick live and on studio albums since.
+The guitar features a six-bolt Mono-blok neck to body mount, dual expanding truss rods and a string through body fixed bridge and was played by Broadrick for a short time before he switched to another company.

 In January 2016, Broadrick's Jesu project collaborated with Mark Kozelek's folk rock project, Sun Kil Moon to record an album titled Jesu/Sun Kil Moon and the collaborative act toured in support of the album.
 Jesu and Sun Kil Moon collaborated once again to record a cover of "Condor Ave" for an Elliott Smith tribute album titled Say Yes!, released in October 2016.
 A second album by Jesu and Sun Kil Moon, titled 30 Seconds to the Decline of Planet Earth, was released in May 2017.

 In June 2022, Brodrick was a featured guitarist on Hercules and Love Affair's album In Amber, on the single "Poisonous Storytelling" which also featured singer Anohni.